 This recipe is neither!

-It has a perfectly rich and chocolatey flavor without being too sweet.
+It's perfectly rich and chocolatey without being too sweet.

 And with simple ingredients going into these brownies, I always find an excuse to make them.